njtierney/naniar/tests/testthat/_snaps/replace-with-na-scoped-var.md

     Code
       replace_with_na_all(df)
-    Error <purrr_error_indexed>
+    Error <simpleError>
-      i In index: 1.
-      i With name: x.
-      Caused by error in `.f()`:
-      ! argument "condition" is missing, with no default
+      argument "condition" is missing, with no default